Godwin-Chacko/London-e-commerce-analysis/README.md

   - Revenue declined by 22% and order volume dropped 16% in April 2019.
 The primary driver of this downturn was a **290% surge in returns**, which rose sharply to a total of 13,700.
 Additionally, **product sales fell by 26%**, helping explain why the decline in revenue outpaced the drop in order quantity.

-  - **The 74% drop in revenue and 70% decline in orders from November to December 2019 coincided with a surge in returns to 84,000 units—a 434% YoY increase** .
+  - **The 74% drop in revenue and 70% decline in orders from November to December 2019 coincided with a surge in returns to 84,000 units—a 434% YoY increase**.
-  - Unlike the previous year’s returns peak in January, December 2019 saw unusually high returns within the month itself.
-This suggests a **loss of consumer confidence in product availability and fulfillment timing—especially if customers couldn’t get items in time for the holiday season**—likely caused by delays, unmet expectations, and growing COVID-19 fears.
+  - Unlike the previous year’s returns peak in January (which is [typical for e-commerce retailers](https://www.3p-logistics.co.uk/3pl-blog/how-to-plan-for-peak-season-returns)), December 2019 saw unusually high returns within the month itself.
+ December 2019 saw unusually high returns within the month itself.
+This suggests a **loss of consumer confidence in product availability and fulfillment timing—especially if customers couldn’t get items in time for the holiday season**—likely caused by delays and unmet expectations.
 Consequently, many customers likely reduced or canceled orders.